Conmy/ArrayQuestion/README.md

 Follow up
 ---

-Can this be done by 'touching' the array only once?
+> Can this be done by 'touching' the array only once?
+> Can the solution be efficiently changed to rotate the image to the left? (i.e. Don't rotate right three times.)